greco-project/pvcompare/docs/heat_sector.rst

     (In this example without passed inlet temperature **temp_low**)

-In this case the *COP* will be calculated from the mean yearly ambient temperature, as an as simplifying assumption of the ground temperature according to `brandl_energy_2006 <https://www.icevirtuallibrary.com/doi/full/10.1680/geot.2006.56.2.81>`_
+In this case the *COP* will be calculated from the mean yearly ambient temperature, as an simplifying assumption of the ground temperature according to `brandl_energy_2006 <https://www.icevirtuallibrary.com/doi/full/10.1680/geot.2006.56.2.81>`_

 1.2 Chillers
 ************